TassianaMilka/Project-Writing/Cybersegurity/Project the graduation-(Cybersegurity)/Portfolio-15/README.md

 -I described an introduction about the beginning and its requirements;

--I carried out what was proposed about packet protocol analysis nmap.
+-I carried out what was proposed about analysis nmap.

 --------------------------------------------------------------------------------------------------------------------------------